 At the start of summer, college students often pick up temp jobs to earn extra money.
 Lifeguard, camp counselor, food server, and retail worker are some of the go-to summer jobs for college students on break.
 While these are tried and true ways to put extra money in your pocket over the summer months, these jobs can’t always be carried on into the new school year as you head back to campus.

 So, instead of a temporary summer gig, consider a side hustle that can last all year long.
-In fact, there are some side hustles that are so flexible they can accommodate even the busiest of school schedules, making them ideal for busy college students, like you.
+In fact, some side hustles are so flexible they can accommodate even the busiest of school schedules, making them ideal for busy college students, like you.

 As a college student, you’ve got a lot of writing assignments to tackle.
 While those assignments are crucial to passing classes, they’re not going to help boost your bank account.
 But, you can use those same writing skills developed as a student to earn a nice chunk of change each month as a freelance writer.